ApplehatDot/SNEK_GL/README.md

 |**Graphics:** supporting OpenGL 1.1+ in 2D *or better*|
 |**OS:** Windows NT 4.0 *or newer* |

+_unsure if your OS will work with SNEK? see the [compatibility list](https://github.com/ApplehatDot/SNEK_GL/blob/main/docs/SNEKCL.md)_

 # Contributors
 _any contributor is reffered by their discord username_
 ### _translations_